ApolloSRMMission Log

 Watchdogs and accreditors openly distrust the placement numbers schools publish.
 In an outcomes-driven era, an unverifiable rate is a liability.
 A verified one is a competitive weapon.

-Early-alert programs lift pass rates 4–9 points by flagging students from the first ungraded test.
-Retention is a timing problem — and timing is exactly what a unified record solves.
+Early-alert programs lift pass rates 4 to 9 points by flagging students from the first ungraded test.
+Retention is a timing problem, and timing is exactly what a unified record solves.

 When the Rules Change Overnight, Stop Reconstructing Reports by Hand

-GE, R2T4, Workforce Pell, accreditation reform — all landing in 2026.
+GE, R2T4, Workforce Pell, and accreditation reform are all landing in 2026.
 Schools running on manual, fragmented reporting are retrofitting under pressure.
 Agile, governed reporting is the answer.

 Spring Enrollment Is Climbing for the Trades.
 Is Your Admissions Engine Ready?